 - The other driver made an abrupt lane change without signaling

 Your Lawyer is the Only One You Can Trust

-Lane splitting accident lawyers also know how to make the case for a high settlement if you were grievously injured.
+Lane splitting accident lawyers also know how to make a case for a high settlement if you were grievously injured.
 Most law firms are connected with medical experts.
-Your attorney will not only review the medical records kept by your doctor, they will bring in an independent expert to speak to the extent of your injuries and your prognosis for recovery.
+Your attorney will not only review the medical records kept by your doctor, but they will also bring in an independent expert to speak to the extent of your injuries and your prognosis for recovery.

 If you have been in a motorcycle accident, you deserve the best attorney to handle your motorcycle accident claim.
 You should schedule a consultation to review your options.